Sankarmaharajan/Sankarmaharajan/README.md

 - React
 - Django framework

+  ## My Projects

+--> PUBLIC TRANSPORT OPTIMIZATION
+This project aims to optimize public transport routes and schedules to improve efficiency and reduce commuting times for passengers.
+It includes algorithms for route planning, scheduling, and real-time tracking.

+--> ECOBIN - Harnessing IOT for Intelligent Waste Segregation and Recycyling Ecobin is an environmental sustainability project focused on waste management.
+It includes features such as locating nearby waste bins , display the weekly analytics of waste collected and suggesting tips for reducing waste, and gamification to encourage eco-friendly behavior.

+--> Expense Tracker
+The Alumni Portal project provides a platform for alumni to connect, share experiences, and network with each other.
+It includes features such as user profiles, job postings, events, and messaging.

+--> Alumni Portal
+The Alumni Portal project provides a platform for alumni to connect, share experiences, and network with each other.
+It includes features such as user profiles, job postings, events, and messaging.

 Feel free to explore my repositories and reach out for collaboration or questions.
 Happy coding! 😊